Ziv-spec/randomfun/articles/software-design.md

 # Economy

 Learning about economy and money in general has been, and still is, quite the journey.
 Learning about money, what are markets, government intervention, political strife, patterns caused by the forces moving the markets and the history from which these patters are formed allows me to understand the world around me better.
-There is no new information here just accumulation of my own financial understanding.
+There is no new information here just accumulation of my own financial understanding, and some thoughts that I have which are not interesting by themselves.

 To make transactions happen in the past, people would trade commodities with other commodities.
 This made gauging prices hard, and trading in general not as accessible as could be.
 When money was invented, people could set a price for commodities such as food, utilities, and services using a universally accepted medium of exchange.
 In the case of the ancients it might have been wheat, gold or other precious metals, eventually making coins, paper money and digital money.
 The important thing here is that there is a universally agreed upon medium of exchange, even if when standing on it's own might be worthless.
 In the financial world there were 2 big inventions which changed the landscape forever.
 The invention of the banking system and investment institutions like Wall Street.
 The [origins of banking](https://firstutahbank.com/the-history-of-banking-from-ancient-times-to-now/) can be traced back to ancient Mesopotamia, around 2000 BC though, banking as we know it began around the 17th and the 19th centuries.
 With the invention of the banking system, the concept of money has extended.
 People could use something new called *credit* to pay for things they could not have been able to afford otherwise.
 The invention of credit allowed people and businesses to expand the scope of capital available to them greatly, allowing for greater economical expansions as money could be borrowed to facilitate the growing businesses needs.
 While the banking system allowed successful businesses to greatly expand their operations, it did not allow for great risk to be taken since it increased their risk for people defaulting on their loans (not paying back).
 For entrepreneurs who need capital to take big risks while expecting big gains the banking system could not provide the answer.
 For individuals the risk is also too high.
 Think of someone in the 19th century wanting to sail into the sea and find gold in another place.
 The risk taken here is immense as you could lose all of your large investment, although if successful, the reward would compensate you greatly for your risk.
 To minimize risk, the invention of shares with the rise of financial markets was invented.Now multiple people place their savings in entrepreneurs and risk takers to go and bring them profits.
 Shares of companies just represent parts of the whole, allowing many people to pour investment and reduce risk taken by any single individual.